DeBraid/balloons/README.md

 1. Searching on google (address bar?), it should be listed as the pioneerline, not pioneerline2014 or 2015.
 2. (X) Page headings: color: black, margin-top less
 3. Shrink Qualatex image (live demo)
-3. palettes display as dropdown menu -- why hide these colors?
-4. nav-menu: less margin between li's  -- Dropdown menu should be shrunk (width)
+4. (X) nav-menu: less margin between li's  -- Dropdown menu should be shrunk (width)

 Jan 23rd